-In this section, we firstly give a full formal description of the HLPUF-based authentication protocol, then we define the completeness and security property of Protocol~\ref{prot:hpuf}.
+In this section, we first give a full formal description of the HLPUF-based authentication protocol, then we define the completeness and security properties of Protocol~\ref{prot:hpuf}.
 Later, in Theorem \ref{thm:HLPUF_auth} we prove its completeness and security.

 \begin{protocol}[!h] \begin{enumerate} \item \textbf{Setup:} \begin{enumerate} \item The Prover $\P$ equips a Hybrid Locked PUF: $\E_{f}^L$ with HPUF $\E_{f}: \{0,1\}^{n} \rightarrow (\h^{2})^{\otimes 2m}$ constructed upon a classical PUF $f:\X \rightarrow \Y$.
 Here, the classical PUF $f$ maps an $n$-bit string $x_i \in \{0,1\}^n$ to an $4m$-bit string output $y_i \in \{0,1\}^{4m}$. \item The Verifier $\V$ has a classical database $D:= \{(x_i,y_i)\}_{i=1}^{d}$ with all $d$ CRPs of $f$, as well as the necessary quantum devices for preparing and measuring quantum states. \end{enumerate} \item \textbf{Authentication:} \begin{enumerate} \item $\V$ randomly chooses a CRP $(x_i,y_i)$ and splits the response equally into two partitions $y_i=f_1(x_i)||f_2(x_i)=y_i^1||y_i^2$ with length $2m$. \item $\V$ then encodes the first partition of response into $\ket{\psi_{f_1(x_i)}}\bra{\psi_{f_1(x_i)}}:=\bigotimes_{j=1}^m |\psi^{i,j}_{f_1(x_i)}\rangle\langle\psi^{i,j}_{f_1(x_i)}|$ and issues the joint state $(x_i,\ket{\psi_{f_1(x_i)}}\bra{\psi_{f_1(x_i)}})$ to the client. \item $\P$ receives the joint state $(x_i,\tilde \rho_1)$ and queries Hybrid Locked PUF $\E_{f}^L$.
 If the verification algorithm $\texttt{Ver}(\ket{\psi_{f_1(x_i)}}\bra{\psi_{f_1(x_i)}},\tilde \rho_1)\geq 1-\epsilon(\lambda)$ with negligible $\epsilon(\lambda)$, $\P$ obtains $\ket{\psi_{f_2(x_i)}}\bra{\psi_{f_2(x_i)}}:=\bigotimes_{j=1}^m |\psi^{i,j}_{f_2(x_i)}\rangle\langle\psi^{i,j}_{f_2(x_i)}|$ from $\E_{f}^L$ and sends back to $\V$.
 Otherwise, the authentication aborts. \item $\V$ receives the quantum state $\tilde{\rho}_2$ and performs the the verification algorithm $\texttt{Ver}(.,.)$ as described in Construction \ref{cons:hlpuf}.
 If $\texttt{Ver}(\ket{\psi_{f_2(x_i)}}\bra{\psi_{f_2(x_i)}},\tilde \rho_2)\geq 1-\epsilon(\lambda)$ with negligible $\epsilon(\lambda)$, the authentication passes.
-Otherwise it aborts. \end{enumerate} \end{enumerate} \end{protocol}
+Otherwise, it aborts. \end{enumerate} \end{enumerate} \end{protocol}